vifino/ircprinter/README.md

 sudo make install

 # Configure basics
-# Set the PUUSH Token.
+# Set the PUUSH Token and change the format, if needed.
 sudo $EDITOR /etc/default/ircprinter